kubernetes/community/keps/0002-controller-manager.md

 ## Summary

 We want to remove any cloud provider specific logic from the kubernetes/kubernetes repo.
-We want to restructure the code to make is easy for any cloud provider to extend the kubernetes core in a consistent manner for their cloud.
+We want to restructure the code to make it easy for any cloud provider to extend the kubernetes core in a consistent manner for their cloud.
 New cloud providers should look at the [Creating a Custom Cluster from Scratch](https://kubernetes.io/docs/getting-started-guides/scratch/#cloud-provider) and the [cloud provider interface](https://github.com/kubernetes/kubernetes/blob/master/pkg/cloudprovider/cloud.go#L31) which will need to be implemented.